Guidance on running club competitions

 Where the rule of 6 applies, Tournament Directors (TDs) are exempt and are not counted as part of these social bubbles, but must maintain social distancing at all times.

-To operate safely, a TD should plan the competition in such a way so as to avoid any close interaction with competitors.
+To operate safely, a TD should plan the competition in such a way so as to avoid any close interaction with competitors or colleagues.
 This should entail communicating with players in advance about the competition format and Covid-19 protocols, the scheduling of matches and a system in place by which results can be collected and published without social contact with competing players.

 TDs should not engage in any group briefings in order to avoid congregations or raised voices.